Ruptly: Organization

 Ruptly has a team of 80 journalists from 42 countries at its Berlin newsroom, and has offices in Moscow and Beijing.
 Along with its full time video journalists, it employs freelance video journalists, or stringers, to capture on-demand content at the scene of events.
 Ruptly takes user-generated content (UGC) via social media and its Ruptly Stringer app.

-During the economic crisis in December 2008, the Russian government included ANO TV-Novosti on its list of core organizations of strategic importance of Russia.
+During the 2008 financial crisis, the Russian government included ANO TV-Novosti on its list of core organizations of strategic importance of Russia.
 Ruptly has stated it was founded by ANO TV-Novosti "to act as an independent, commercially-funded organisation under German law", that its editorial and operational decisions are "completely independent" and the claim it is run by the Russian government is "factually false".

 Ruptly's organization also includes the Berlin-based subsidiary Redfish.
 According to the Alliance For Securing Democracy and UK journalist Paul Mason, Redfish is aimed at the political left and African Americans.

 Until it closed in 2021, Maffick GmbH was also based in Berlin and registered to the same address as Ruptly, according to the Alliance for Securing Democracy, with the same address shared by Redfish.

 Maffick had been founded by ex-RT journalist Anissa Naouai.
 In February 2019, Maffick's Facebook page began to mention its connection to RT and Ruptly.
 Maffick denied any connection to Ruptly and in July 2020 filed a lawsuit against Facebook after the website labelled its pages as "Russia state-controlled media", which Maffick claim is a "false notice".